-Choose the traditional bone-in leg or a boneless rolled joint.
+Choose the traditional bone-in leg or a boneless rolled joint – it does work with a rack but you’ll need to adjust your timings.
 For a slightly sweeter taste, opt for shoulder of lamb.

 Time to prepare: 15 minutes